chef/chef-web-docs/chef_master/source/setup_visibility_chef_automate.rst

 ================================================================

 When streaming data to |automate|, POST requests are sent to the data collector endpoint on the |automate| server.
-Those requests must be authenticated, and the token is used in the authentication process.
+Those requests must be authenticated, and a token is used in the authentication process.
 The token is a SHA-256 checksum of a shared secret that Chef Automate's data collector uses to authenticate POST requests made to the data collector endpoint on the |automate| server.
 You may use any SHA-256 value for the token as long as the same value is used between |automate| and your Chef server and/or Chef clients.
 If unspecified in the |automate| server's ``delivery.rb`` file, the default value for the token is ``'93a49a4f2482c64126f7b6015e6b0f30284287ee4054ff8807fb63d9cbd1c506'``.
 You may use this value when configuring your nodes.